Skip to main content

 Traditional economic theory explained occupational segregation by sex or gender as an inevitable consequence of “natural differences” in skills between women and men, but contemporary economists have refocused the explanation on gender discrimination by employers, coworkers, and other actors.
 Despite a decline in explicit sexism, gender discrimination today, whether in the form of stereotypes or social pressures, is perpetuated by a new, “egalitarian” form of gender essentialismthe belief that women and men’s social, economic, and familial roles are and should be fundamentally different.
 While most people now support women’s access to all economic opportunities, they simultaneously expect men and women to pursue traditionally “male” and “female” jobs and regard parenting as the primary responsibility of mothers.

-This page titled 9.1: Segregation in the Workplace is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.1: Segregation in the Workplace is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?